cliosight/Docs/README.md

 NoSQL databases - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.
 Data warehouse - Google Big Query

 Dev and enterprise tier users will be able to add multiple datasources to a single account.
-One other advantage is additional datasources with dedicated resources, ensuring faster data transfer and processing.
+One other advantage is dedicated resources, ensuring faster data transfer and processing.

 Example of a datasource definition:
 ```json